-- § Display Name.
-The name of the device as provided by the WhatsUp Gold discovery engine. - § Device Type.
+- Display Name.
+The name of the device as provided by the WhatsUp Gold discovery engine. - Device Type.
 The type of the device.
 Only Cisco devices can be remotely configured using the Cisco NetFlow Device Configuration dialog. - § IP Address.
-The IP address of the device. - Credentials.
-The name of the credential that will be used when authenticating with the device. - § Netflow MIB.
+The IP address of the device. - Solution Credentials.
+The name of the credential that will be used when authenticating with the device. - Netflow MIB.
 Displays a true if the device has the MIB object with the OID matching the NetFlow MIB.
-Device can be configured by Flow Monitor if the correct credentials are available. - § Flow Monitor Status.
-Displays the status of the device with respect to Flow Monitor - S Receiving This device is currently sending flows to Flow Monitor. - S Never Received This device has never sent flows to our Flow Monitor collector. - S Disabled This device exists as a source in Flow Monitor, but is disabled.
+Device can be configured by Flow Monitor if the correct credentials are available. - Flow Monitor Status.
+Displays the status of the device with respect to Flow Monitor - § Receiving This device is currently sending flows to Flow Monitor. - Never Received This device has never sent flows to our Flow Monitor collector. - Source in Flow Monitor, but is disabled.